lucashoeft/Personal-Website/README.md

 # Personal Website

 This is the repository of my personal website.
+I'm a self-taught designer and photographer from Berlin, Germany.
+Focusing on creating minimal interfaces for Web and Mobile.

 ## Features